DSNPIYUSH/Mini_LMS/README.md

 The platform features strict role-based access control (RBAC): **Administrators** manage courses, structure folders, and upload materials, while **Viewers** can browse and read documents directly inside their browser or mobile app without downloading files locally.

+Most of the android studio is done by using vibe coding
 ---

 ## 🌟 Key Features